 Saint John’s Seminary’s non-degree Certificate Programs, including certificates based upon the Catechism of the Catholic Church, have reached over 300 students with low-cost yet intensive adult faith formation.

-Reverend Christopher O’Connor, Saint John’s Seminary, Vice Rector serves as the President of the Theological Institute and the Director of Certificate Programs.
+Reverend Christopher O’Connor, Saint John’s Seminary, Vice Rector serves as the President of The Theological Institute and the Director of Certificate Programs.
 Dr. Aldona Lingertat, Ph.D. serves as the Administrative Vice President and Director of the Master of Arts in Ministry (MAM) Program.
 Dr. Stephen Fahrig, S.T.D. is the Associate Dean and Special Assistant to the President and Director of the Master of Theological Studies (MTS) Program.
 He also serves as Professor of Sacred Scripture at Saint John’s Seminary.
+Dr. Angela Franks, Ph.D. serves as a full-time professor for The Theological Institute.